-If you are studying an English Language programme at INTO Queen's and have received an unconditional offer, INTO will provide you with information regarding the type of visa you will require to study.
-You will find further information on INTO's website.
+If you are studying an English Language programme at ISC Queen's and have received an unconditional offer, ISC will provide you with information regarding the type of visa you will require to study.
+You will find further information on their website.